 As described above, different operators will have slight variations to this tour.
 All will take you to the top sights like the Chocolate Hills, the tarsiers, the Loboc River, the man-made forest, and more.
 Where they’ll differ is in the other less popular stops.
 Paying a total of PHP 2,000 for two people, these are all the places we went to on our tour.
 Please note that this was just for the driver and car and doesn’t include lunch nor entrance fees.
 Reservation details at the bottom of this post.

-Alternatively, you can book the Countryside Tour through Klook or Kkday.
+Alternatively, you can book the Countryside Tour through Klook.
 It may not be exactly like this one but you’ll definitely be making stops at Bohol’s major sights as well.
-Follow the links for tour details.
+Follow the link for tour details.

 Blood Compact Shrine